 How to avoid benzene in your sunscreen:

-How you can help get benzene out of sunscreen:
+How you can help get benzene removed from sunscreen:

 Please fill out the Valisure petition to the FDA to help get benzene banned in sunscreen.
 Every voice matters!
 As well, if the sunscreen you are using is one of the ones found to contain benzene, make sure you write to or contact the brand.
 They need to hear from consumers!
 If enough people tell a brand that they won't buy their product because of this issue they will be forced to listen and change their manufacturing processes.
 We need all brands to be checking their products for contaminants to ensure they are safe for our health.